-Renault Megane E-TECH Electric boot space, seating & practicality
+Renault Megane E-Tech review: boot space, seating & practicality

 Boot space is better than you’ll get in a Volkswagen ID.3, but rear legroom is a bit tight for taller passengers

-Renault Megane E-TECH Electric interior space, storage & comfort
+Renault Megane E-Tech interior space, storage & comfort

 Headroom all around is very good, though we would still say that rear kneeroom isn’t as generous as we found in the taller and longer Kia Niro EV and Volkswagen ID.3.
 There is a set of air vents for rear passengers, but no cup holders or armrest.
 We also found that because of the size of the door openings, and how low the Renault sits, some taller people have to duck down to get in the car.